Attention Small Business Owners

 Today’s top ranking sites have focused on audience optimization, the idea that the attraction of citations, social shares, and backlinks stems from an intimate understanding of what the audience is looking for.
 Content marketing is the activity that feeds an eager audience high-quality materials, which is why 93% of marketers plan to use content marketing in 2014.

 A funny thing happens when small businesses produce high-quality content: They want to put their name on it.
 Once again, Google is ahead of the masses, understanding that branded mentions (even those that don’t accompany a backlink) are a signal of legitimacy.
 This is perhaps why so many SEO professionals insist that press releases help rankings, despite some data to the contrary.

-Don’t Ignore Your SEO Provider’s Calls and Emails
+Don’t Ignore Your SEO Provider’s Calls & Emails

 Despite the need for greater brand and social integration, 50% of small businesses still prefer to outsource SEO.
 However, the nature and frequency of interactions with the vendor will be vastly different in 2014 than in previous years.

 To successfully build stronger content marketing, SEO professionals will need more knowledge of the business and their audience, which requires client contact.

 As the SEO firm pushes press release activities, the small business needs to provide newsworthy ideas and approve final copy in a timely fashion to maintain a consistent editorial calendar.
 Business owners need to accept that branded mentions without backlinks are a good thing.
 This may sound crazy, but some small business owners don’t return phone calls from their SEO firm.

 Contact us for a NO Cost, NO Obligation Consultation of your website and it’s presence online.
 Have you done SEO and/or SEM in the past?
 Google makes 500+ algorithm updates a year and tests around 2,500 different changes.
 It’s time for a Spring Cleaning of your website and SEO strategy.